Firefox connection is not secure is one of the well-known issues faced by the users. In this post, you will find why you’re seeing this error.

 You can also report the error to Mozilla.
 For that, on the error page, you will see a note which reads “Report errors like this to help Mozilla identify and block malicious sites” with a check box on left side.
 You need to tick mark this box.
 And you’re done.

-I hope you found sufficient information about Firefox Connection is Not Secure Error.
+We hope you found sufficient information about Firefox Connection is Not Secure Error.
 If you still have any doubts or query drop it in the comment section.